Yusen-Peng/Yusen-Peng.github.io/_pages/about.md

   * Tested **15**/32 clustering models with 20 UCR datasets per model and verified their test results
   * Refactored **25**/94 forecasting neural network models with careful hyperparameter tuning
   * Composed a paper of 5 pages with a comprehensive comparison against other existing SoTA libraries

+* NASA Airport Throughput Prediction Challenge 2024
+  * Mentor: Fan Yang; October 2024 - December 2024
+  * Collaborated on designing and implementing a pipeline to predict the number of flight arrivals
+  * Spearheaded data cleaning, feature extraction (flight + time), and model selection (cross-validation)
+  * Boosted the accuracy score from 48.7% to 78.7% and ranked 9th out of 51 teams

 Teaching 🧑🏻‍🏫